On this page

 Other data and analysis

-The national report on education is another scientific report that deals with an important issue for young people in particular.
+The national report on education is another scientific report that deals with a particularly important issue for young people.
 Just like the youth report, this report has also a legal basis.
 According to the law, a report on the quality of the educational system has to be prepared every five years.
-The 2018 national report on education deals with two specific topics: educational pathways and multilingualism.
+The 2021 national report on education deals with three specific topics: digital education, education for sustainable development and inequalities.
 The Digital Documentation and Research Centre - Youth (DDRC) is a national knowledge base for youth issues.
-It is a prototype for research documentation in the Integrative Research Unit on Social and Individual Development (INSIDE) at the University of Luxembourg.
+It is a prototype for research documentation at the University of Luxembourg.
 On its website, the DDRC provides information on processes and results of the research projects of the Youth Research Group as well as up-to-date access to presentations and public relations documents.
 Additionally, the DDRC operates a growing database of grey literature related to Youth Research, Youth Politics and Youth Work in Luxembourg.

 Budgetary allocations supporting research in the youth field